eProsima/Integration-Service-docs/docs/binaries.rst

 Installation from Binaries
 ==========================

-You can always download the latest binary release of *eProsima Integration Services* from the `company website <http://www.eprosima.com/>`_.
+You can always download the latest binary release of *eProsima Integration Service* from the `company website <http://www.eprosima.com/>`_.

 Installation for Windows 7 32-bit and 64-bit
 --------------------------------------------